CERL: A Unified Optimization Framework for Light Enhancement with Realistic Noise: Conclusion

 \begin{IEEEbiography}[{ }]{Dong Liu} received the B.S. and Ph.D. degrees in electrical engineering from the University of Science and Technology of China (USTC), Hefei, China, in 2004 and 2009, respectively.

 He was a Member of Research Staff with Nokia Research Center, Beijing, China, from 2009 to 2012.
 He joined USTC in 2012 and became a Professor in 2020.
-He had visited Microsoft Research Asia from July 2005 to July 2008, and from December 2015 to August 2016.
 His research interests include image and video processing, coding, analysis, and data mining.
-He has authored or co-authored more than 100 papers in international journals and conferences, which were cited more than 4000 times according to Google Scholar (h-index is 29).
-He has 19 granted patents.
-He has several technique proposals adopted by international and domestic standardization groups.
-He received the 2009 IEEE TCSVT Best Paper Award and the VCIP 2016 Best 10$\%$ Paper Award.
+He has authored or co-authored more than 100 papers in international journals and conferences.
+He has more than 20 granted patents.
+He has several technique proposals adopted by standardization groups.
+He received the 2009 IEEE TCSVT Best Paper Award and the VCIP 2016 Best 10\% Paper Award.
 He and his students were winners of several technical challenges held in ICCV 2019, ACM MM 2019, ACM MM 2018, ECCV 2018, CVPR 2018, and ICME 2016.
-He is a Senior Member of IEEE, CCF, and CSIG, and an elected member of MSA-TC of IEEE CAS Society.
-He serves or had served as the Chair of IEEE Future Video Coding Study Group (FVC-SG), a Publicity Co-Chair for ICME 2021, a Registration Co-Chair for ICME 2019, and a Symposium Co-Chair for WCSP 2014. \end{IEEEbiography}
+He is a Senior Member of CCF and CSIG, an elected member of MSA-TC of IEEE CAS Society, and an elected member of Multimedia TC of CSIG.
+He serves or had served as the Chair of IEEE 1857.11 Standard Working Subgroup (previously known as FVC-SG), an Associate Editor for Frontiers in Signal Processing, an Organizing Committee Member for VCIP 2022, ICMR 2021, ICME 2021, ICME 2019. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Zhangyang Wang} is currently an Assistant Professor of Electrical and Computer Engineering at The University of Texas at Austin.
 He was an Assistant Professor at Texas A\&M University, from 2017 to 2020.
 He received his Ph.D. degree from University of Illinois at Urbana–Champaign, under the supervision of Prof.Thomas Huang.
 Prof. Wang has broad research interests in machine learning, computer vision, optimization, and their interdisciplinary applications.
 Most recently, he studies automated machine learning (AutoML), learning to optimize (L2O), robust learning, efficient learning, and graph neural networks. \end{IEEEbiography}